pay-now/paynow-woocommerce/README.EN.md

 See also [instructional video][ext12].

-1. Download the paynow.zip file from [Github repository][ext1] to a local directory
+1. Download the pay-by-paynow-pl.zip file from [Github repository][ext1] to a local directory
 2. Go to the Wordpress administration page
 3. Go to `Plugins`